 - Contents contains the policies, procedures and practice guidance chapters.
 These are divided into sections which can be viewed by clicking on the arrow on the right of ‘Contents’ or if you click on the word ‘Contents’ all of the chapters and sections will be displayed.

 - Resources provides a range of relevant supporting information (see also below).
 The different sections can also be viewed by clicking on the arrow on the right of ‘Resources’.

 - Contact contains a link to the Liverpool City Region Live Well Directory for contact details of local teams, services and partner organisations.
-It also has a contact form for you to send a message to Jenny Rollinson, ASC Service Manager Communities, Knowsley Council Service who is the named single point of contact for Knowlsey Council and who oversees the coordination of this online resource, should you have a comment or suggestion you wish to make.
+It also has a contact form for you to send a message to Des Todd, Senior Quality Improvement Lead, Safeguarding and Quality Assurance (Adults) who is the named single point of contact for Knowsley Council and who oversees the coordination of this online resource, should you have a comment or suggestion you wish to make.